-California has a few unique marriage laws and regulations that require you to make a few decisions prior to getting your license.
+California has a few unique marriage laws and regulations that require you to make some decisions prior to getting your license.
 One decision is whether or not to apply for a confidential marriage license.
 Another is if you want a friend or relative to participate in the Deputy for a Day program.

 It is recommended that you call the California County or City Clerk's office to see if they suggest setting an appointment.
-You could find yourselves in a long line with as much as a 2-hour wait without an appointment in some California locales.
+You could find yourselves in a long line with as much as a two-hour wait without an appointment in some California locales.

-ID and California Residency Requirements:
+ID and Residency Requirements

-- The names of your parents including your mother’s maiden name
+- The names of your parents, including your mother’s maiden name

-A Confidential marriage ceremony must be performed in the County where you applied for your marriage license.
-If you received your marriage license in California, a Public marriage ceremony may be performed anywhere in the State of California.
+A confidential marriage ceremony must be performed in the county where you applied for your marriage license.
+If you received your marriage license in California, a public marriage ceremony may be performed anywhere in the State of California.

-California Waiting Period:
+California Waiting Period

 There is no waiting period in California.